Director of Corporate and Community Engagement

 How to Apply

-Please submit cover letter and resume via email to email@example.com by May 26, 2017.
+Please submit cover letter and resume via email to email@example.com.

 Jewfolk Media, Inc. is an equal opportunity employer.
 Equal employment has been and continues to be both Jewfolk Media’s policy and practice.
 Its policy of equal employment opportunity is to recruit, hire, train, promote, and base all other employment